paul-schultz/project_euler/algorithms/01/multiples_of_3_and_5.md

-## Algorithm 01: Multiples of 3 and 5
+## Problem 01: Multiples of 3 and 5
 From projecteuler.net:
-> "If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+> If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
-Find the sum of all the multiples of 3 or 5 below 1000."
+Find the sum of all the multiples of 3 or 5 below 1000.

 At first glance this problem seems like the classic FizzBuzz Test with a twist.
 Instead of printing out a list of numbers and returning Fizz for every multiple of 3, Buzz for every multiple of 5, and FizzBuzz for every multiple of 3 and 5, you create a running total that adds up all of the multiples of 3 and 5 below a given number.
 So I started off by writing the test for my function with Jest.
 As the problem summary states; the multiples of 3 and 5 below ten are 3, 5, 6, and 9.
 The sum of these numbers is 23.
 That seems like a great starting point for writing my test in Jest, the finished test looks like this: